How effective is your virus/malware/rootkit protection? Do you think the software’s doing its job properly? I think otherwise.

 A system that offloads decisions about whether to let some tool perform an action like access the internet, overwrite a file, etc. That decision is up to you, based on either dumbed-down or incredibly detailed diagnostic information in an alert box.

 The frequency of these alerts popping up will be approximately one every ten minutes or so.
 At the end of the day you’re not even reading them and just clicking “allow”.
-Useless protection.
+Useless protection unless you spend hours training it and rarely install anything new.

 Method 5: just being there